ajschumacher/data_and_truth/README.md

 I would like to approach some ideas about data and truth through a specific example.
 Some theoretical frameworks will be mixed in.
-And by the end I'll have made a few recommendations.
+By the end I'll have made a few recommendations.

 ```
 How many NYC public school English